SaulDiazInfante/VaccineStockManagementWithMDPs.jl/docs/src/api_01.md

 ```

 This function compute the cost of the actual state using the
 current action $a_t$.
-The cost is the sum of the conributions regaring
+The cost is the sum of the contributions regarding
-to the burden of a diseases quantifyed in DALYs and the implicated cost,
+to the burden of a diseases quantified in DALYs and the implicated cost,
-related with the vaccination campaing.
+related with the vaccination campaign.

 According to the definition of DALY we compute this indicator with